jdvlio/bmcq/README.md

 This script is written to total marks based on a `.csv` file from the Blackboard Learn "software suite".
-Its use is **limited to** assessments where all the multiple choice questions were put in a *seperate* Blackboard test.
+Its use is **limited to** assessments where all the multiple choice questions were put in a *separate* Blackboard test.

 # Usage instructions